Are you thinking of moving to Serbia?

 This page is mainly geared towards women who have married Serbs and are thinking of making the big move to his home country.
 This is what I would tell my little sister if she were in this situation.

 Around the world there are in-law jokes and problems.
 Intercultural in-laws are a whole new ball game!
-I am lucky to have wonderful Serbian family, including the most awesome Mother-in Law.
-And most often a supportive husband.
-I am one in a million.
-I have heard some horror stories.
 Be advised!

 In my humble opinion:

 In Serbia, life is much harder for women.
-Men are catered to and never have to fully grow up.
+Men are catered to.
 Most mothers cater to their sons.
-Most men expect women to cook, clean, and even pack for them when they go on trips.Seriously!!
+Everyone expects women to cook, clean, and even pack for the men when they go on trips.Seriously!!
+It is like the 1950’s or before.

 Do Not think your hubby will be the same when you move.
 He will change.
 And so will YOU!
 Trust me!
 Living in another country is a huge challenge.
 Going back to your home country has its own challenges, but you snap back to yourself in an instant.
 This is true for all cultures as far as I can tell from all the people polled on the subject.